MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2020-Q3.md

 - Moved wait for Management Servers step outside of Deploy Cloud step during installation to improve reliability of deployment and upgrade

-- Issue whereby workers fail to complete the health check exercise due to worker runtime log file folder size violating quota limit after error in clean-up logic.
+- Issue whereby workers fail to complete the health check exercise due to worker runtime log file folder size, violating quota limit after error in clean-up logic.
 Clean-up logic has been fixed in this update.

 ## Pre-Update steps